German Photographer Marcus Schaefer

 the basics in photography and everything being linked to it.
 In my eyes that was a pretty short, but very necessary time in my life, as I haven`t been assisting any photographer

 ever since anymore.
-I was totally determine to find my own way of doing things.
+I was totally determined to find my own way of doing things.
 So I am more or less self-taught ;).
 At the academy though, we were educated in the history of

 fashion photography from the very beginning.
-Getting to know and learning about all the significant protagonists and game-changers in fashion photography helped a lot with understanding to whole industry and training your own eye.
+Getting to know and learning about all the significant protagonists and game-changers in fashion photography helped a lot with understanding to the whole industry and training your own eye.

 What camera do you use the majority of the time?